-7.1 Systems Synthesis
+5.1 Systems Synthesis

 Systems Synthesis projects allow students to apply the diverse skills developed in the classroom to a "real world" problem with "real world" stakeholders in the design of a specific functioning public or non-profit sector system.
-The term "system" refers to the fact that the particular entity studied has an identifiable objective or function and consists of several interacting components, and the word "synthesis" refers to the fact that the desired output is an integrated design, drawing on multiple disciplines, for improved operation of that system.
+The term "system" refers to the fact that the particular entity studied has an identifiable objective or function and consists of several interacting components, and the word "synthesis" refers to the fact that the design, drawing on multiple disciplines, for improved operation of that system.